Whale hello there

 Yes.
 Unlike plastic, they don’t choke landfills or roots.
 Unlike peat, they don’t dry out too fast or deplete fragile ecosystems.
 Kelp Pots hold moisture just right, give your seedlings a nutrient boost, and vanish into the soil when their job is done.

 Kelp Pots are great for veggies (non-root), herbs, flowers, and small shrubs — basically anything you’d normally start from seed.
+The only plants not ideal for Kel Pots are root-based veggies that need to grow down like carrots, beets, etc.

-Not a speck.
-We don’t do “junk.”
+Nope.
 Our pots are made only from sugar kelp and recycled organic fibers.
 No plastic, no glue, no greenwashing.
 Just a pot that feeds your soil as it fades away.

+Our pots are carefully made with kelp woven into the fiber walls.
 Could we make them cheaper?
 Sure — if we cut corners with glues, binders, or other synthetic fillers like many alternatives do.
 But we won’t.
 Everything in a Kelp Pot is designed to heal, not harm, the planet we’re all rooted in.

 Partnerships & Community